 To substantiate that he or she is a family member covered by the exemption, the foreign national may present a document such as a marriage or birth certificate.
 In the case of romantic partners, the foreign national is required to present a self-declaration form signed by the party residing in Norway.
-The self-declaration form is available on the website of the Directorate of Immigration, www.udi.no/globalassets/global/aktuelt/korona/solemn-declaration-onrelationship.pdf (http://www.udi.no/globalassets/global/aktuelt/korona/solemn-declaration-on- relationship.pdf)
+The self-declaration form is available on the website of the Directorate of Immigration,

+$\underline{www.udi.no/globalassets/global/aktuelt/korona/solemn-declaration-on-relationship.pdf}$

-An additional requirement is that the foreign national can document a place of accommodation for undergoing quarantine, in accordance with the same terms that apply to persons who reside in the parts of the EEA/Schengen area with an elevated level of contagion; see section 6 above.
+An additional requirement is that the foreign national can document a place of accommodation for undergoing quarantine, in accordance with the same terms that apply to persons who come from red areas in the EEA/Switzerland; see section 6 above.
 An example of such documentation may be an SMS or email confirming a booking or agreement for a continuous stay at the same address for the first 10 days in Norway.
 For romantic partners, it is sufficient to present the abovementioned form, which also confirms a place of accommodation in Norway.

 As mentioned above, the exemption does not entail any change to Norway's ordinary entry and visa rules.
-This means that a family member or romantic partner requiring a visa must apply for, and be issued, a visa in accordance with the ordinary visa rules before travelling to Norway.
-Foreign nationals requiring a visa submit documentation of their family or romantic relationship when applying for the visa.
-Visa-free foreign nationals present such documentation on arrival in Norway.
+This means that a family member or romantic partner requiring a visa who does not already have a valid visa must apply for, and be issued, a visa before travelling to Norway.
+Documentation of one's family or romantic relationship is submitted at the same time as the visa application.
+Foreign nationals who already have a valid visa, and foreign nationals not needing a visa (visa-free), submit documentation on arrival in Norway.